-Net Economic Impact Findings
+Economic Impact Findings

-- The introduction of additional multi-family housing in the Town of Tolland would have a significant, positive, net economic impact within the community based on the analysis summarized in the report.
-These impacts will be driven by the dwelling resident income flows, estimated at between \$15 million and \$35 million per year, with a midpoint of about \$25 million being the most likely result, based on a build-out of 250 multi-family dwellings of various types. - These resident income flows translate into expenditure potential in various market sectors that are available for capture by Tolland-based businesses.
-The study employs Bureau of Labor Statistics, and Bureau of Economic Research data, separating expenditures into 10 categories: Housing, Transportation, Food, Insurance/Pension, Healthcare, Entertainment, Other, Cash, Apparel and Services, and Education. - Based on a capture analysis performed for this study, Tolland businesses could expect to reap between approximately \$5.6 million and \$11.2 million per year in expenditures from new multi-family dwelling residents, spread in varying amounts over the 10 sectors as delineated in the report.
-The most likely outcome would be an expenditure capture of about \$8.4 million annually, collected as revenue by the roughly 175 businesses located in the Town. - In addition to the recurring expenditures of multi-family dwelling residents, the development and construction of these dwellings will also have a positive economic impact.
+- Resident income flows translate into expenditure potential in various market sectors that are available for capture by Tolland-based businesses.
+The study employs Bureau of Labor Statistics, and Bureau of Economic Research data, separating expenditures into 10 categories: Housing, Transportation, Food, Insurance/Pension, Healthcare, Entertainment, Other, Cash, Apparel and Services, and Education. - Based on a capture analysis performed for this study, Tolland businesses could expect to reap between approximately \$2.5 million and \$5.8 million per year in expenditures from new multi-family dwelling residents, spread in varying amounts over the 10 sectors as delineated in the report.
+The most likely outcome would be an expenditure capture of about \$4.2 million annually, collected as revenue by the roughly 175 businesses located in the Town. - The introduction of additional multi-family housing in the Town of Tolland would have a positive, net economic impact within the community based on the analysis summarized in the report.
+These impacts will be driven by the dwelling resident income flows and constitute recurring expenditures available for capture by local businesses. - In terms of economic impact on the Town of Tolland, it should also be made clear that the capital investment in construction and development will be subject to the ability of the workforce and local businesses to capture this potential.
+Economic benefits will be available, but the capture rate and subsequent impact are subject to variables that are unknown at this time as the multi-family model, ownership and investment framework, and other criteria on which this study is based are conceptual. - In addition to the recurring expenditures of multi-family dwelling residents, the development and construction of these dwellings will also have a positive economic impact.
 These will accrue primarily in the form of capital investment and monies spent on the hard and soft costs of construction itself, estimated at a total of between about \$40 million and \$90 million at build-out of 250 units.
 The most likely outcome would be a midpoint of investment and spending on goods and services, including construction jobs, of about \$65 million.
 This equates with the generation of approximately 560 FTE construction jobs. - Additional spending inherent to the development process will also occur, accounting for an additional \$10 million to \$20 million, or about a 20% premium over and above the actual construction cost.
 These expenditures may also accrue to Tolland workers and businesses but may also be dispersed to out of state finance, insurance, materials, and professional service providers (architects, engineers, land planners and designers, etc.).

-• Therefore, net economic impacts can be distilled to an estimate of about \$8.4 million in recurring expenditures of residents captured by Tolland businesses on an annual basis, and a one-time economic impact injection of between about \$50 million and \$110 million associated with a build-out of 250 multi-family units.
+• Therefore, net economic impacts can be distilled to an estimate of about \$4.2 million in recurring expenditures of residents captured by Tolland businesses on an annual basis, and a one-time economic impact injection of between about \$50 million and \$110 million associated with a build-out of 250 multi-family units.
+A majority of the latter impacts may be dispersed and distributed beyond the reach of local businesses.

-Net Fiscal Impact Findings
+Fiscal Impact Findings